 Have you sent your Christmas cards out yet?
 If not, how about making a fun and easy card using scraps in your stash?
 I designed this card for a make-and-take project and I think you may also enjoy it!

-You’ll probably have most of the supplies in your stash… I’m giving you info on the products I used, but make substitutions as needed to make it work for you!
+You’ll probably have most of the supplies in your stash… I’ve included, in parenthesis, info on the products used, but make substitutions as needed to make it work for you!

 Gather the following supplies:

 Download and print the card templates here (make sure your printer is set to print to “no scale”) I’m also including the SVG file for the little tree here

 4 1/2″ x 5 1/2″ Double sided fusible foam stabilizer (Bosal In-R-Form Plus)